SOCI 210: Sociological perspectives

 • Republicans disproportionately:

-white, men, straight, protestant / evangelical Christian, upper-middle class
+white, men, straight, protestant / evangelical Christian, upper or upper-middle class

 • Democrats disproportionately: